Mad River interview with Rick Bockner & Tom Manning

 Tom: Some, but not a lot.

-You played most of the now legendary venues like The Avalon Ballroom, The Fillmore, The Straight Theatre, and many of the large Golden Gate Park gatherings of the Summer Of Love…
+You played at the Avalon Ballroom, the Fillmore, the Straight Theatre, and at many of the large Golden Gate Park gatherings.

 Rick: Yes, we did many shows in the Bay Area.
 Bill Graham wasn’t too impressed with us, and we had a very bad manager in the early days who pissed off everyone he met and ripped off the band.
 We also got paid $10,000 to sign with the William Morris Agency to book us exclusively.
 They got us one gig in a high school in Fresno or somewhere and that was it!
 They just wanted the option on us in case we broke into the big time, and the contract restricted our ability to hire anyone else to do the job for us.
 Another lesson in the music business for MR!

 Chet Helm was very good to us and hired us on numerous occasions to play the Avalon.
 I think we played the Fillmore 2 or 3 times only.
 We shared practice space during the day at the Carousel Ballroom with Big Brother, and we did several gigs there.
 For a complete (very) list of our gigs, check out the site www.chickenonaunicycle.com and click on Mad River.

 The park gigs were wonderful and always fun.
 We played a lot of Digger functions and big outdoor events, also regular performances in Provo Park in Berkeley.
 We did the Renaissance Faire with the Doors on Mt Tamalpais in Marin County.
 Also a crazy Digger spontaneous event on the Beach in Santa Barbara (or was it Santa Cruz?) where people parked on the freeway to get there and it was chaos.
 The police were trying to find someone in charge without success (“You are in charge officer.
 What do you want to see happen?”) and it was a crazy night.